Donald Trump in popular culture: Television

 From 1996 to 2015, Trump owned part or all of the Miss Universe pageants.
 He was selected for a star on the Hollywood Walk of Fame in 2007 for producing the shows.

 A 2000 The Simpsons episode "Bart to the Future" shows a future where Trump has been president.
 Writer Dan Greaney said in 2016: "What we needed was for Lisa to have problems beyond her fixing, that everything went as bad as it possibly could, and that's why we had Trump be president before her.
 That just seemed like the logical last stop before hitting bottom.
 It was consistent with the vision of America going insane".
 After Donald Trump won the 2016 election, The Simpsons used the phrase "Being right sucks" in a chalkboard gag.

 Trump hosted the reality show The Apprentice and its spin-off The Celebrity Apprentice between 2004 and 2015.
 Further TV-projects have at times been announced and cancelled, such as Trump Tower (Showtime in 1998 and Lifetime in 2008), The Tower and Trump Takeover.

 In February 2005, a parody of Trump ("Donald Grump") appeared on Sesame Street.

 Trump makes a cameo appearance as the banker in the September 17, 2007 episode of Deal or No Deal.

 Trump appears in the 2010 documentary-drama America: The Story of Us.

 In April 2011, Trump attended the White House Correspondents' Dinner, featuring comedian Seth Meyers.
 President Barack Obama used the occasion to present several prepared jokes mocking Trump.
 Retrospectively, Trump claimed "I didn't feel humiliated, I had a great time.
 So the press is very dishonest, they don't report the truth and therefore it's just easier not to go."

+In the 2013 Regular Show episode "The Thanksgiving Special", the antagonist Richard Buckner (also referred to as Rich Buckner), a wealthy businessman with distinctive hair, has been identified by multiple sources as a parody of Donald Trump.
+Storyboard artist Benton Connor, who worked on the episode, later shared original concept drawings of the character and noted the resemblance to Trump.

 Trump has been portrayed on Epic Rap Battles of History four times since 2013, being played by Peter Shukoff once and Lloyd Ahlquist thrice.
 On the show, he first battled against Ebenezer Scrooge; later, he battled against political opponents Hillary Clinton, Joe Biden, and Kamala Harris.

-A parody of Trump is president of Canada in a 2015 episode of South Park, "Where My Country Gone?"
-In later episodes Mr. Garrison changes into a more Trump-like persona when he becomes President of the United States.